novacrazy/scriptor/README.md

 Now Scriptor can be used for almost anything requiring the loading and evaluation of code or anything `require`-able.

-Using extensions like [`dot-require`](https://github.com/novacrazy/dot-require) and others, Scriptor can load and evaluate a script, then using the `once` functions and `Referees` create huge and complex transformation chains and trees to manipulate data in any way you can imagine, and still have it all done lazily.
+Using extensions like [`dot-require`](https://github.com/novacrazy/dot-require) and others, Scriptor can load and evaluate a script, then using the `once` functions and `References` create huge and complex transformation chains and trees to manipulate data in any way you can imagine, and still have it all done lazily.

 ## Documentation